bryanpaluch/metaconfig/README.md

-Reads in the configuration from the meta data service, by default it uses http://169.254.169.254/1.0/user-data , but you can use a different url by passing it the option userdata_url .
+Reads in the configuration from the meta data service, by default it uses http://169.254.169.254/1.0/user-data , but you can use a different url by passing it the option userdata_url.

 ReadConfig expects a json string from the metadata service with the config stored at key "app_config"; This can be changed by passing the key option.